Clwyd Family History

 Where there are not

-with any particular reference numbers (owing to the sheer volume of
+with any particular reference number (owing to the amount of

-material waiting to be added), on request I can insert the missing
+material waiting to be added), on request I will insert the missing names.

 is my sincere hope that these pages, which have been added to